-“Beautiful village with a rich cultural and natural heritage that gives its name to the region.
+Navarrés is a municipality with a rich cultural and natural heritage that invites visitors to enjoy a great inland experience.